Physical Energy in the Parlanti Yard

 The reputation of the foundries were of course only as good as the artisans that were employed there.
 Only a couple of Parlanti employees have been identified so far, thanks to their families, and these artisans have been included in the relevant pages.
 Hopefully in time more of these craftsmen will be discovered, meaning that they can get due recognition.

 The writer of this website is grateful to a great many people and organisations for help and information provided.
-However, particular thanks go to Louise Boreham, granddaughter of the artist and sculptor Louis Reid Deuchars, for providing extra information, and to Chantal Brown for her translation services.
-Special mention must also go to Stefania Santoni and Raffaella Bruti for their help in providing documentation from Bolsena Library Archives.
+However, particular thanks go to Louise Boreham, granddaughter of the artist and sculptor Louis Reid Deuchars, for providing extra information, to Chantal Brown for her French translation services and Ellie Pedrazzi for her Italian translation services.
+Special mention must also go to Stefania Santoni and Raffaella Bruti for their help in providing documentation from Bolsena Library Archives, Claudio Mancini for important documentation retrieved from Rome, and Nicholas Stanley-Price for information about the Nelli foundry.

 Parlanti Coat of Arms as produced by Mario Parlanti c.1960